ykskb/phrag/README.md

 ### Example projects:

 - [SNS](https://github.com/ykskb/situated-sns-backend): a situated project to verify Phrag's concept and practicality.
 It has authentication, access control and custom logics through Phrag's interceptors.

+## Contribution to Phrag

+Please feel free to open Github issues to send suggestions, report bugs or discuss features.
+PRs are also welcomed.

 Copyright © 2021 Yohei Kusakabe